 Occasionally, circumstances arise that require students to interrupt their training.
 Depending on the situation and length of time, students may be granted a leave of absence.
-Students who find it necessary to take a leave of absence must submit a written request to the Dean of Education.

-A student must request the leave of absence in writing in advance of the beginning date of the leave of absence, unless unforeseen circumstances prevent the student from doing so.
-If a student does not request a leave of absence within a timeframe (14 consecutive calendar days) consistent with the institution's consecutive absence policy, he or she will be dropped.
+Examples of approved LOA circumstances include, but are not limited to, documented family emergency, serious illness, active military duty or other extenuating reasons, which are unlikely to reoccur.
+Students who find it necessary to take a leave of absence must submit an electronically signed and dated written request to the Records Officer.
+A student must request a leave of absence in advance of the start date of the leave of absence, unless unforeseen circumstances prevent the student from doing so.
+If a student does not request a leave of absence within a timeframe (14 consecutive calendar days, holidays and scheduled breaks excluded) consistent with the institution's consecutive absence policy, he or she will be dropped.

-The written request must outline the circumstances and duration of the leave.
+The electronically signed written request must outline the circumstances and duration of the leave.
 The reason must be specified in order for the institution to have a reasonable expectation of the student's return within the timeframe of the leave of absence as requested.
-The student must sign and date the leave of absence request.
 The student must attest to understanding the procedures and implications for returning or failing to return to his/her course of study.
 If the student is a Title IV loan recipient, the College will provide an explanation to the student, prior to granting the LOA, the effects that the student's failure to return from LOA may have on the student's loan repayment terms, including the expiration of the student's grace period.

 A leave of absence may not exceed 180 calendar days in any 12-month period.
 Multiple leaves of absence may be permitted provided the total of the leaves does not exceed this limit.

-An approved leave of absence may be extended for an additional period of time provided that the extension request meets all of the above requirements, and the total length of the leave of absence does not exceed the specified limit.
+An approved leave of absence may be extended (by contacting the Records Officer in writing) for an additional period of time provided that the extension request meets all of the above requirements, and the total length of the leave of absence does not exceed the specified limit.
 The College does not assess the student any additional charges as a result of the leave of absence.